ppryanichek/100-days-of-code/log.md

 Learned how to run the required PostgreSQL version in the container, override the superuser and create a database with the required name.

+### Day 70: December 25, Wednesday

+Today I fixed my knowledge about annotations in Spring

+I also learned more about bean scope and how it can affect an application

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)